yaduvendra/fast-scraping/README.md

 **Fastscraping**

-A product to scrape the websites and analyze the data on the fly.
+A project to scrape the websites.